qsymmachus/resume/resume.md

 #### Skills

 I'm a versatile engineer who specializes in building engineering platforms.
-I like working on horizontal teams whose work impacts an entire organization.
+I like working at the points of leverage that have broad impact in an organization.
 I am a force multiplier who delivers impactful software, builds strong teams, and collaborates effectively with all kinds of people.

-Technologies I've built with:

-* __Used recently__: `Typescript/Node, Go, Kubernetes, AWS, gRPC, Redis, PostgreSQL`
-* __Used less recently__: `Scala, Ruby/Rails, Kafka, GCP, MySQL`
+Technically, I'm a backend specialist with deep experience building reliable, performant systems at scale.
+I take on ambiguous and impactful projects few other engineers could handle.

+Organizationally, I operate at the strategic level.
+I aim to anticipate risk and opportunity months in advance.
+I'm self-directed and enjoy working closely with senior engineers and senior managers alike.
+I collaborate very effectively to achieve results, especially in high-ambiguity, cross-cutting technical work where success depends on alignment across multiple teams and disciplines.

 Problems I've solved:

 * Set engineering __strategy and direction__ for entire organizations with company-wide impact.
 * Designed and __built core frameworks__ that other engineers rely on to build their products.
-* Built services (both RPC and event driven) that serve __tens of millions of requests__ a day.
+* Built services (both request and event driven) that serve __tens of millions of requests__ a day.
 * Led __complex projects__ collaborating across many teams to deliver critical company bets.
-* Mentored junior team members to __multiply their impact__ and accelerate their growth.
+* Mentored many engineers to __multiply their impact__ and accelerate their growth.

 #### Experience

+##### Principal Software Engineer, Lattice 2025/06 – present
+* Lead engineer at Lattice, responsible for guiding company engineering strategy and culture.

 ##### Senior Staff Software Engineer, Lattice 2023/06 – present
 * Lead engineer for the entire platform organization.
-* Combines a deep understanding of customer needs, as well as the technical possibilities and limitations of our software and systems, to set strategy and direction for the engineering platform.
+* Combined a deep understanding of customer needs, as well as the technical possibilities and limitations of our software and systems, to set strategy and direction for the engineering platform.
 * Led key initiatives to address the twin problems of scale and risk.
   * Tuned critical functions to run 2-3x orders of magnitude faster, and built tooling to democratize performance optimization.
   * Identified and fixed our most pressing application security risks – authn/authz frameworks, tenant scoping.